armory/docs/content/en/docs/armory-agent/agent-mtls.md

 * Clouddriver certificate and private key
 * Agent certificate and private key

-For testing, you can create a self-signed certificate and keys like this:
+For testing, you can create self-signed certificates and keys like this:

 ```bash
 # The first step is to create a certificate authority (CA) that both the Agent and Clouddriver trust